Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Mongolia Virtual Jewish History Tour

 In July 2017, the Israeli Population and Immigration Authority reported a strange uptick in the number of Mongolians applying for asylum in Israel.
 Between January and July 2017, 190 Mongolian tourists visited Israel.
-Of those, 50 applied for asylum claiming that they are fleeing personal persecution as members of a political opposition party in Mongolia.
+Of those, 50 applied for asylum, claiming that they were fleeing personal persecution as members of a political opposition party in Mongolia.

 Sources: Federation of Jewish Communities in the CIS;